 A Powerful Natural Performance Enhancer

 In this competition, the women broke 9 world records by substantial margins.
 At first, governing sports authorities suspected that a performance-enhancing drug had been used and they stripped the women of their medals.
-However, when their coach came forward with the real story, their success was credited to Cordyceps and subsequent testing proved the women were indeed drug-free (Digby, Ernst, and Mukharji, 2010)
+However, when their coach came forward with the real story, their success was credited to growing Cordyceps and subsequent testing proved the women were indeed drug-free (Digby, Ernst, and Mukharji, 2010)

 Researchers worldwide were fascinated by the possibility of locating such a powerful natural performance enhancer.
 Then, they found that there was already considerable research from China showing that Cordyceps increases ATP (Adenosine triphosphate) at the cellular level, and increases oxygen utilization by the body, resulting in an increase of useful energy ( Mizuno, 1999).